ExplicITConsulting/set-outlooksignatures.com/implementationapproach.en.md

 All three methods support all types of email encryption, and integration into clients secured with AppLocker and other mechanisms (e.g., Microsoft Purview Information Protection) is technically and organizationally straightforward using established practices such as digitally signed PowerShell scripts.

-The architecture ensures that no data leaves existing systems—there is no transmission to external providers.
+The architecture ensures that no data leaves existing system, there is no transmission to external providers.

 Any number of independent instances can be operated, which is beneficial for phased rollouts or for companies loosely affiliated with a corporate group.